Variables in workflows

 When you test a webhook, you call it and the call response is received from Next Matter.
 We parse the response for you and select data that can be reused.

-Variables in low-code steps
+Variables in no-code steps

 Create a variable from scratch